Review of Gravy Train Dry Dog Food

 When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a limited amount of meat.

-Gravy Train Dog Food is a plant-based kibble using a limited amount of named and generic meat meals as its main sources of animal protein, thus earning the brand 1 star.
+Gravy Train is a grain-inclusive dry dog food using a limited amount of named and unnamed by-product meals as its primary source of animal protein, thus earning the brand 1 star.